PlanktoScope/PlanktoScope/docs/calibration.md

 ## What do we calibrate?

-The PlanktoScope is mesuring device.
+The PlanktoScope is a measuring device.
 This device is intended to capture plankton'picture with metadata like time, localisation, size of plankton and other information about measure.

-In order to achieve this goal the PlanktoScope has a hydrolic part with pump which witch sucks thue sample and makes it pass in a channel.
-To finish the capture part wich cam and lens take a picture of a part of the channel.
+In order to achieve this goal the PlanktoScope has a hydrolic part with a pump pushing the sample and makes it pass in a channel.
+To finish the capture part with a cam and a lens wich takes a picture of a part of the channel.

-The composant witch need calibration are pump and the whole capture device.
+The component wich needed a calibration are the pump and the whole capture device.

 ![Cam and pump](calibration/cam_and_pump.webp)

 ## Why do we have to calibrate them?

-The right question is to ask **why the planktoscope need calibration ?**
+The right question to ask is **why the planktoscope need calibration ?**

-The Planktoscope is a measuring device and like all measuring device it need calibration to certify the results it poduces.
+The Planktoscope is a measuring device and like all measuring device it needs calibration to certify the results it poduces.

-Morover, the calibration can't be common to all devices.
-In fact these values change according to pump or lens witch is used.
+Moreover, the calibration can't be common to all devices.
+In fact these values change according to the pump or lens used.

-However for the lens calibration if we use the same len as us the factor of calibration can be stay the same.
+For the lens calibration if we use the same lens as us the factor of calibration can stay the same.

-But for the pump, new calibration is need for eatch pump because the value depends of motor and to the tension applied to the hose in the pump.
+But for the pump, a new calibration is needed for each pump because the value depends of the motors and the tension applied in the pump.

 An other very interesting question is **What are these values for?**

-1. For the pump, know the volume moved allow to set up the pump to pass exactly the volume watch by camera to analyse the entire volume without overlay or space.
+1. For the pump, knowing the volume moved allow us to set up the pump to pass exactly the volume watched by the camera to analyse the entire volume without overlay or spaces.

-2. For the lens, know ratio between micrometer and pixel allow to know the size of eatch object and is new parameter for identification.
+2. For the lens, knowing the ratio between micrometer and pixel allow us to know the exact size of each object and the new parameters for identification.